JinYSun/JinYSun/README.md

 ## Hi there 👋

-- 🌱 Major: Deep learning-based drug property prediction, material design and property prediction
+- 🌱 Major: AI-assisted material discovery and Metabolomics, AI for engineering

 - 🏢 School: Dalian Institute of Chemical Physics, Chinese Academy of Sciences